 - Before beginning any fire performance check your equipment for any damage or issues that might cause the device to come apart and potentially cause a flaming element to be thrown into camping areas or at those gathered to watch.

 - At least one BC rated extinguisher should be on hand for extinguishing fuel fires.
-Note: do not use dry chemical fore extinguishers on performers as the chemical materiel will need to be removed from burns and that will hurt!
+Note: do not use dry chemical fire extinguishers on performers as the chemical material will need to be removed from burns and that will hurt!

 - Do not leave flames burning on the playa surface (you may be ticketed by BLM).